-She has an honours B.A. from the University of Toronto, and is currently adjuct professor at the University of Ottawa.
+She has an honours B.A. from the University of Toronto, and taught at the University of Ottawa from 1977-2007.

 She has co-written two plays: Various Persons Named Kevin O'Brien, and On My Own Two Feet, both professionally produced.

 She served on the Council of Canadian Actors' Equity Association for 18 years, including as President.

 Her performances are marked by an intense but contained emotionalism; a sense that at any moment the character she is portraying may explode.

 Last updated 2022-02-11